Shōjō: Noh play

 The Kyōgen-influenced Noh play shōjō is set in Ancient China, specifically on the banks of the Xunyang River (潯陽; present-day Jiujiang) in Morokoshi (唐土; present-day Jiangxi Province).

 Plotline

 A man is instructed to sell wine (sake) at the market to become wealthy.
 The protagonist (shite) shōjō disguised as human buys from him in large quantity, but his face never becomes flushed despite the heavy drinking.
 The sake-seller who has turned wealthy asked his great patron for his identity, and the shōjō reveals to him he is a spirit living in the sea.

-The sake-seller seller seeks out the spirit at an estuary by the seaside.
+The sake seller seeks out the spirit at an estuary by the seaside.
 The shōjō appears in its true form, drinks the sake, getting drunk and dancing ecstatically, then rewarding the sake seller by making his sake vat perpetually refill itself.

 Costume

 The Shōjō Noh mask with a red tinge on its face, it is worn by the lead (nochishite) playing its part of the shōjō, and used exclusively for this lead role, but nowhere else.
 The costume of the Shōjō follows an overall red-color theme, a big red wig, and red clothing.